 This is the web page of Raph Levien.

-Currently I work for Google, and am an engineer on the Android platform team, working on fonts and text layout.
-Before then, I worked on the Web Fonts team, and before that, on spam in apps.
+Currently I work for Google, and am an engineer on the Fuchsia team, working on text processing and Rust.
+Before then, I worked on Android, the Web Fonts team, and before that, on spam in apps.

 For fun, I tinker with emulating vintage synthesizers.
 You can find source code and Play Store links on my Android projects page.

 I used to be maintainer of Ghostscript, and have played a role in a number of other free software projects.

 I have a number of patents, all of which are available for licensing, and all of which are subject to a patent grant for GPL-licensed software.
 A special prize is the Even Toned Screening, an exceptionally high quality suite of halftoning algorithms for inkjet printers.

 I have completed a PhD on techniques for interactive curve design.
 Spiro is a free software library containing these techniques, and I also used them to design a number of fonts, including Inconsolata.

 You may also be interested in a draft of an earlier attempt at a PhD, on Attack-Resistant Trust Metrics.
 The best source for that work is the chapter in Computing with Social Trust.

 I'm a member of the Berkeley Monthly Meeting of the Religious Society of Friends (Quakers).

 I live in Berkeley, California.
 I'm father of two amazing boys, Alan and Max.